 Newscafé is one of the trendy cafes located at the Palms shopping mall.
 Over warm pastries and a hot beverage, you can interact and have a chat with one of the friendly locals while getting to know more about Lagos.
 Afterwards take a ride down to Jakande market, one of our many large local markets on the Island.
 Bargaining is an important part of the African local culture-so be sure to negotiate as you have a wide range of selection to choose from - ranging from arts & craft, West African fabrics, beads and other African souvenir.
 In the market be sure to sample and try “Kunu” - a cool, refreshing local Nigerian Light clothing is advised due to the humidity and heat.

-Lagos is well known for its Islands and beaches as it is surrounded by the Atlantic and emerging lagoons.
-Take time out for a wonderful short boat cruise through the lagoon going past all the historical coastal landmarks, traditional architecture and you get to have a glimpse the longest bridge in Africa” third mainland bridge”.
-As you return, grab a local, tropical fruits from our Falomo bridge market on your way to the hotel to enjoy the peace and warmth of a massage treatment at the InterContinental Spa
+Lagos is well known for its islands and beaches, as it is surrounded by the Atlantic and emerging lagoons.
+Take time out for a wonderful short boat cruise passing historical coastal landmarks, traditional architecture and offering a glimpse of Third Mainland Bridge, the longest bridge in Africa.
+Grab local, tropical fruits from Falomo Bridge Market on your way back to the hotel, and enjoy the peace and warmth of a massage treatment at InterContinental Spa.

 Life on the Island at night is picturesque from live bands crooning old classics to local Nigerian hits.
 Nigerian cuisine is varied from local to international.
 An evening dinner at the Terra Culture restaurant will give you an opportunity to experience local live music and sample the traditional delicacies – ranging from Amala (Cassava) to the local Nigeria favourite Hot & Spicy pepper soup.
 A local parlance you will hear a lot in Lagos is; Ekoo Ni Baje o!
 (Lagos will never spoil).